Timstarockz/YTFloat/README.md

 YTFloat
 =======

-A floating window that allows you to watch YouTube/Twitch while doing something else
+A floating window that allows you to watch YouTube/Twitch while doing something else.
+Also packaged with a handy Chrome Extension!

 more info coming soon...